of web and telephony systems are not integrated which result in fragmented customer experiences

-These government and public sector organizations face all the customer services challenges of commercial organizations, but with additional layers of complexity.
+These government and public sector agencies face all the customer service challenges of the private sectors, but with additional layers of complexity.
 Inquiries can be wider ranging and more complex, and the consequences of inaccurate information more serious.

 Public sector agencies may need to undertake complex entitlement or assessment processes.

 A significant portion of any government’s customer service volume is over digital channels now.
-Government agencies need to be able to offer greater access to information through email, web self-service, etc.
+Government agencies need to be able to offer greater access to information through citizens’ channels of choice—email, web self-service, live chat, etc.